Death toll from mass shooting at California dance hall rises to 11

 The massacre was the nation's fifth mass killing this month, and it struck one of California's largest celebrations of a holiday observed in many Asian cultures, dealing another blow to a community that has been the target of high-profile violence in recent years.

-It was also the deadliest attack since May 24, when 21 people were killed in an elementary school in Uvalde, Texas.
+It was also the deadliest attack in the U.S. since May 24, when 21 people were killed in the shooting at an elementary school in Uvalde, Texas.

-Law enforcement officials said the rampage could have been even deadlier.
-A man whose family runs the second dance hall confronted the assailant in the lobby and wrested the gun from him, The New York Times reported.
+Law enforcement officials said this weekend's rampage could have been even deadlier.
+A man whose family runs the second dance hall confronted the assailant in the lobby and wrested the gun from him, witnesses reported.

 Monterey Park Mayor Henry Lo and Los Angeles County Sheriff Robert Luna stressed that the motive remained unclear for the attack, which left nine other people wounded.
 No other suspects were at large, according to the sheriff.